-- 1. Maintenance of a rural living environment is the primary goal for the Rural Residential Area.
-New developments must observe and promote this goal.
-Projects that adversely affect the rural setting and conflict with existing rural land uses shall not be located in this Area. - 2.
+- 1. Projects that adversely affect the rural setting and conflict with existing rural land uses shall not be located in this Area. - 2.
 Businesses or industry that produces excessive noise, traffic, truck traffic, or which require significant lighting, parking, or signage are considered inappropriate uses for rural residential areas. - 3.
 Residential, agricultural, and forestry uses are the primary and dominant land uses in the Rural Residential Area.
 Commercial (including all retail), office buildings, or industrial development shall not be located in the Rural Residential Areas. - 4.
 The cleaning of hazardous waste containers, storage of hazardous wastes, junk cars, or the creation of a junkyards are inappropriate for Rural Residential Areas. - 5.
 Density in the Rural Residential Area must be low.
 Development of lots less than one acre in size shall not be permitted in the Rural Residential Area. - 6.
 New development must be planned to minimize impact on current or potential forestry and agricultural uses.
 This can be accomplished by siting residential and other non-agricultural uses on the least productive soils.
 In addition, the layout of building lots shall be designed to conserve crop and pasture land and managed woodlands. - 7.
 Major residential development shall locate only in areas where adequate municipal highways already exist.
 Major residential projects are defined as new developments and expansions of existing developments by five dwelling units or more, or creation of five or more lots for single-family dwelling units. - 8.
+Non-residential development shall locate in areas where municipal highways exist, rather than in areas that will require new or upgraded roads. - 9.
 Special or unique resources, including critical wildlife habitats (including deer wintering areas), historic sites, archeological sites (including ancient stone chambers) and wetlands must be evaluated when planning development in the Rural Residential Area.
 Development shall be sited to avoid adverse impact on such resources, and to minimize encroachment on priority Forest Blocks and Connectivity Blocks (described below under 'Forest Conservation Area').